FarronF/limerick-council-meetings/meetings/2024/07/08-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th May 2024.md

 revenue stream for the Council and is projected to amount to in excess of

 €19m in 2024.
-Any downward adjustment to the income criteria would have--- 17
+Any downward adjustment to the income criteria would have
+---
+17

 an inevitable impact on the level of services that the Council can provide.
 In